Our School Vision and Values

 In 1640 Robert Dewhurst founded his school for boys at Churchgate, Cheshunt.
 He was a lawyer and purchased land and built the school there.
 He handed over its management to trustees in 1642, three years before his death in 1645.
 Twelve trustees were appointed who still support the purpose of the school which was set out in the trust deed as follows:

-“The school to remain for ever for the benefit of poor children of the parish for the teaching of them there to read English, so that they may know God the better, and also to write and cast accounts so that they may be better able to be apprenticed to some honest trade or mystery.”
+“The school to remain for ever for the benefit of poor children of the parish for the teaching of them there to read English, so that they may know God the better, and also to write and cast accounts so that they may be better able to be appreciated to some honest trade or mystery”

 The legacy survives today in the form of the Robert Dewhurst Trustees, which administers finances to be used for educational and charitable purposes for the children in the local community.

-Our school vision is to “Let your light shine” – we believe that Robert Dewhurst let his light shine and he continues to let our lights shine through the generous donations, which fund a range of learning resources in our local schools every year.
+Our school vision is to “Let your light shine” – Robert Dewhurst let his light shine and he continues to let our lights shine through the generous donations, which fund a range of learning resources in our local schools every year.